 Are you looking to drive traffic to your nonprofit’s landing pages without breaking the bank?
 The Google Ad Grant program will help you do exactly that!
 After completing the Google Grant application process, you’ll receive $10,000 every month to spend on Google Ads.

-If this seems of interest to you, come along as we dive into the steps of how to apply for Google Grants!
+In this guide, we’ll dive into the basics and steps of how to apply for Google Grants!
 Here’s what we’ll cover:

 - How an Expert Can Help You Apply for Google Grants

-Before diving into the required steps for applying for Google Grants, it’s important to know what to expect from the application process.
-Let’s run through a few of the most common questions that nonprofit professionals have when they first start looking into the program.
+Before diving into the required steps for applying for Google Grants, let’s run through a few of the most common questions that nonprofit professionals have when they first start looking into the program.

 What is the Google Grant?